-The financial analysis developed for this plan indicates current financial resources to support transportation operations, maintenance, and capital infrastructure in Kootenai County are estimated for the period from 2007 to 2030 will have a combined revenue estimate of \$2,712,987,332 using existing funding levels and historical performance.
+The financial analysis developed for this plan indicates current financial resources to support transportation operations, maintenance, and capital infrastructure in Kootenai County will have a combined revenue estimate of \$2,712,987,332 using existing funding levels and historical performance.
 This reflects an average increase of 3.2% in vehicles per year and an estimated 4.8% increase in other revenue sources.
-If voters approved a local option vehicle registration fee at the \$50.00 level, the additional revenue would add \$216,177,014 making the combined estimate \$2,821,844,920.
+If voters approved a local option vehicle registration fee at the \$50.00 level, the additional revenue would add \$216,177,014 making the combined estimate \$2,929,164,346.
 For the purposes of this plan, KMPO assumes the local option vehicle registration will be enacted during the early years of the planning horizon.

-Revenue in comparison to the estimated financial expenditures during the same time period, shows a near break even position during the planning horizon.
+Revenue in comparison to the estimated financial expenditures during the same time period, shows a near breakeven position during the planning horizon.
 Based on historical data derived from cities and highway districts, KMPO can expect to experience an overall average annual increase in expenditures of approximately 4.01% per year.
 However, while some cost categories can expect to see moderate increases, capital construction/reconstruction and administrative costs (salaries, medical insurance, utilities etc.) are expected to increase at nearly twice the average rate per year at 7.95% and 8.31%.
 Total forecast expenditures for transportation operations, maintenance, and capital improvements are estimated at \$923,436,577.
-The Idaho Transportation Department expenditures in Kootenai County are expected to be balanced to historical revenue levels, since projects are managed through a statewide balancing program, and each ITD District does not have the authority to carry-over funds or run a deficit.
+The Idaho Transportation Department expenditures in Kootenai County are expected to be balanced to historical revenue levels, since projects are managed through a statewide balancing program, and each ITD District does not have the authority to carryover funds or run a deficit.
 ITD funding for the planning horizon is estimated to be \$1,532,612,984 or 54% of total revenues.